Gabapentin and Brain Damage: Side Effects and Benefits

 Gabapentin for Autonomic Dysfunction After Brain Damage

-Recently, researchers have shown that gabapentin can effectively manage the effects of autonomic dysfunction, especially after severe brain damage.
+Recently, researchers have shown that gabapentin can effectively manage the effects of autonomic dysfunction in the form of sympathetic hyperactivity, especially after severe brain damage.

-For example, in one study that examined six severe brain injury patients with dysautonomia, doctors found that gabapentin significantly decreased dysautonomia symptoms.
+For example, in one study that examined six severe brain injury patients with dysautonomia, doctors found gabapentin was effective for some patients at reducing dysautonomia symptoms.
+Recently, doctors found gabapentin effective in reducing sympathetic hyperactivity (elevated heart rate, blood pressure, respiratory rate, temperature, and sweating).

 Side Effects of Gabapentin on Brain Injury